Reaching a milestone always invites

 In 2025…

 We launched our Recovery Navigation Clinic, a free program that provides individuals with one-on-one guidance to help map a path to recovery, informed by clinical insight and personalized recommendations.
-Following community-informed planning, the clinic launched in May one day per week, quickly serving over 100 clients.
+Thanks to The Calgary Foundation, we were able to open the clinic in May, operating one day per week and quickly serving over 100 clients.
 By September, we expanded to two days per week to meet growing demand.

-We continued our partnership with EHN Sandstone at the Live-in Treatment Centre, providing clinical training for staff, offering consultation, and facilitating referrals for program placement.
+We continue to foster our partnership with EHN Sandstone at the Live-in Treatment Centre, providing clinical training for staff, offering consultation, and facilitating referrals for program placement.
 In addition, we connected individuals with public and private treatment options for acute cases and began developing aftercare pathways to support those transitioning from formal treatment back into daily life.

 RECOVERY COMMUNITY